 Marshal Pitchford is Chairman of the Ohio Right to Life Board of Trustees.
-He also serves as Chairman of the Ohio Right to Life Political Action Committee and has been involved in the Right to Life movement for some time.
+He also serves as Chairman of the Ohio Right to Life Political Action Committee and has been involved in the Right to Life movement for many years.
 Mr. Pitchford is a past member of Summit County Right to Life's Advisory Board and Co-chairman of the Right to Life of Summit County PAC.

-Mr. Pitchford is an attorney with the national law firm of Roetzel & Andress.
-His practice primarily focuses on transportation litigation, retail representation, government and commercial litigation.
-He has a wide range of experience working for clients in the trucking, transit authority, and busing industries, regularly representing both large and small transportation companies.
-As a member of the firm's emergency response team, he has coordinated and managed numerous catastrophic incidents, helping implement successful emergency response protocols.
-He is also counsel for numerous large and small retailers, manufacturers and businesses.
+Mr. Pitchford is an attorney with the law firm of DiCaudo, Pitchford & Yoder.
+His practice primarily focuses on commercial litigation, municipal law, transportation counseling and litigation, and retail representation.
+He has a wide range of experience working for clients in both the public and private sector, including businesses, townships, villages, counties, transit authorities, law enforcement and individuals.
+He is also counsel for numerous large and small retailers, trucking companies, brokers, manufacturers and businesses.

 Marshal resides in Akron with his wife Allison and their four children.

 Melissa Jordan, Vice Chairman